Algarve – Portugal

 coast near Praia do Marinha

-a bee-eater we could watch in front of the caravan
+a bee-eater we could watch in front of the camper

-We drive on to Faro, where we park close to the center next to the old center at the Largo de São Francisco parking.
-From here we walk first through the old town to the cathedral and than through the Arco da Vila past the harbour through town.
-We find some nice bars and decide to stay here overnight and go out at night.
-The parking is comfortable just the planes from the nearby airport make some noise.
+Later, we drove on to Faro, where we parked close to the centre at the Largo de São Francisco parking.
+From here we walked first through the old town to the cathedral and then through the Arco da Vila past the harbour.
+We found some nice bars and decided to stay here overnight and go out at night.
+The parking was comfortable, just the planes from the nearby airport made some noise.

 Faro